Tour Interest: Cacti and Flora

 Continuing northwards from Santa Cruz, we will finally reach the “Altiplano”at around 3,650 meters (12,000 feet).
 It is here that we will be rewarded with the most spectacular vistas of the Andes, as we will visit the famous Lake Titicaca.
 Cacti species in this area are incredible, and examples of Neowerdermannia, Corryocactus, Sulcorebutia and Orecereus will be among the numerous species that we will see here.
 From the heights of La Paz, we will loop southwards, to spend the last few days of our journey visiting the three south westernmost departments of Bolivia: Oruro, Potosí and Tarija, where we expect to find a diversity of Lobivia, Rebutia, Sulcorebutia and other wonderful examples of Andean cacti.

-Our Bolivian cacti expeditions start in the lowlands of Santa Cruz, and over the next 14 days we slowly climb up to the high Andes, reaching roughly the 4,500 meters (15,000 feet).
-They are scheduled to run during the peak of cacti blooming season, and making sure to spend enough time in the field to enjoy watching as many cacti as possible, but also to discover Bolivia’s unique flora and fauna, making frequent stops to take pictures of the breathtaking lanscapes, and to watch birds, mammals and places.
+Our Bolivian cacti expedition starts in the lowlands of Santa Cruz, and over the next 14 days we slowly climb up to the high Andes, reaching roughly the 4,500 meters (15,000 feet).
+We aim to run this tour during the peak of cacti blooming season, making sure to spend enough time in the field to enjoy watching as many cacti as possible, but also to discover Bolivia’s unique flora and fauna.
+We will make frequent stops to take pictures of the breathtaking landscapes and for watching birds, mammals and places.

-This tour is possible during the dry season only, which in the areas visited is between May and ends of October, but cacti blooming season is at its best here in September and October.
+This tour is possible during the dry season only, which in the areas visited means May to October.
+Regardless, cacti blooming season is at its best in September and October, so try planning for these two months to improve chances of seeing and photographing cacti in flower.

 Private transportation for all transfers and excursions.
 Accommodations on a twin/double basis.
 Single supplements on request.
-Full time Trogon Tours’ leader to accompany the group from day 1 in Santa Cruz de la Sierra to day 14 in Tarija.
-All breakfasts, lunches, box-lunches and dinners with one non alcoholic drink per person/meal.
+Full time Trogon Tours’ leader to accompany the group from day 1 in Santa Cruz de la Sierra to day 14 on departure from Tarija airport.
+Local guides where required by law.
+All breakfasts, lunches, box-lunches and dinners, from lunch on day 1 to breakfast on day 14 of the tour.
+No drinks included.
 Admission fees to all national parks and nature reserves.

 International and domestic airfares and airport taxes.
-Tips to guides, drivers, hotel & restaurants personnel, etc. Personal travel and medical insurance.
-Anything not specified in “What is included?”
+Tips to guides, drivers, hotel & restaurants personnel, etc. Drinks with your meals.
+Personal travel and medical insurance.
+Anything not specified under “What is included?”